danx123/shrine-video-downloader/README.md

 ---
-## 📝 Changelog v7.5.0
+## 📝 Changelog v7.5.1
-- Update Framework
+- Update macan engine
 ---
 ## 📦 How to Use